Karpal Singh: Accident and disability

-Death
+Death and funeral

 In the early hours of 17 April 2014, Karpal died in a car crash on the North–South Expressway E1 near Gua Tempurung, Perak.
 His personal assistant, Michael Cornelius, was also killed in the accident.
 Ramkarpal (Karpal's son and one of the minivan's five occupants) and an Indonesian maid believed to have been employed by Karpal were injured.
 The driver of the minivan was injured as well.
 Karpal's Toyota Alphard collided with the right side of a slow-moving, five-tonne Mitsubishi Canter lorry carrying cement, steel, and tiles.
 Although the lorry driver (identified as Abu Mansor Mohd) tested positive for cannabis, it was uncertain if he was under influence at the time of the accident.
 According to Bukit Aman traffic-police chief SAC Mohd Fuad Abdul Latiff, road conditions and the weather were good at the time of the accident.

-Karpal's funeral was held on 20 April 2014 with full state honors in Penang, attended by his Family, Prime Minister Najib Razak and other mourners.
+Karpal's funeral was held on 20 April 2014 with full state honors in Penang, attended by his family, Prime Minister Najib Razak and other mourners.

 His body reached the Batu Gantong Crematorium, George Town, Penang at 1:35 pm and was cremated after thousands of mourners chanted his name.
 His son, Gobind, memorialised him on 5 May during the last of a series of tributes.